 The summary of major findings at the end of the Executive Summary, however, is too wordy and could be more concisely crafted.
-Key findings related to the determination of causality could be further condensed (less findings and shorter text for each finding; delete subpoints).
+Key findings related to the determination of causality could be further condensed (fewer findings and shorter text for each finding; delete subpoints).

-In Chapter 1, the CASAC suggests that more clarification and justification be provided in the text for the changes made in causal determinations, especially for the respiratory effects of long-term NO2 exposure.
-The reasoning behind the strengthening in causal determination from "suggestive, but sufficient, to infer a causal relationship" to "likely to be a causal relationship" should be more clearly articulated, leaving no doubt about how and why this determination was made.
+The CASAC suggests that more clarification and justification be provided in Chapter 1 on the changes made in causal determinations, especially for the respiratory effects of long-term NO2 exposure.
+The reasoning behind the strengthening in causal determination from "suggestive, but not sufficient, to infer a causal relationship" to "likely to be a causal relationship" should be more clearly articulated, leaving no doubt about how and why this determination was made.